wardle/ods-weekly/README.md

 It supplements the main ODS dataset, which you can easily make use of using [clods](https://github.com/wardle/clods).

+# Why is this needed?

+The ODS dataset does not include a list of general practitioners for each GP surgery.
+Many applications need to make use of such data for handling clinical correspondence or determining a complete profile for a user.

+For example, I combine information from user directories and other stores with ods-weekly data, so that I can, in software, make reasonable assumptions about where a clinician works.
+Sometimes, that might just be to provide an excellent user experience by tuning or sorting pick-lists to the geography in which we think the user might work, but permitting overrides when necessary.
+I aggregate data from disparate data as part of a unified graph API.

 # Status

-This is incomplete; it can import data from TRUD and provides an easily searchable index, but the API provided is not finished.
+This is now operational; it can import data from TRUD and provides an easily searchable index, and there is a simple API that can be used to fetch the GPs working at a specific surgery, or find where a particular GP is working, based on their GNC or GMC identifier.

 # Background